joshprk/yay-chess/README.md

     of length 12, where the first 6 indices refer to the occupancies of the six white pieces.

-# initialize a zero unsigned 64-bit integer
+# Initialize a zero unsigned 64-bit integer
 white_occupancies = np.uint64(0)

 # Find the bitwise OR of all the bitboards.
 # In other words, if a 1-bit exists on any
-# of the 6 piece bitboards for white, set it
+# of the 6 piece bitboards for white, set the
-# to a 1-bit on the occupancy bitboard.
+# corresponding bit on the occupancy bitboard
+# to from a 0-bit to a 1-bit.
 for i in range(0, 6):
     white_occupancies |= bitboards[i]